-National staffing firms may have wide reach and decent brand awareness, but that doesn’t necessarily make them more qualified or better than a smaller local hiring organization.
+National staffing firms may have an extensive reach and decent brand awareness, but that doesn’t necessarily make them more qualified or better than a smaller local hiring organization.
 Local staffing agencies have more at stake in the recruiting process, therefore they provide a higher level of customer service.
 Recruiters from local staffing companies tend to stay late to fill orders and do what it takes to get the job done.
-Form experience and knowledge, to access and personalized service, local agencies have great advantages over national agencies.
+From experience and knowledge to access and personalized service, local agencies have significant advantages over national agencies.

 Sep 13, 2016 8:33:00 AM

 According to Fast Company, the Korn Ferry Hay Group’s 2016 Salary Forecast stated that most workers in certain regions are expected to see their biggest pay increase over the next three years.
 Whether it’s due to inflation, legislature pushing for fair wages to match a rising cost of living, or businesses trying to keep good talent, you should be aware of the trends in wage increases and how that affects your compensation plans.